logiclogue/sports-league-simulation/journal.md

 So I'm trying to use the `Core` library to make a command line application.
 It's failing because for some reason I can't use `[%map_open ]` due to `Let_syntax` missing.

+Now that I've setup the command line, I need to read in a file and parse it as JSON.